Geodan/nginx-revproxy/README.md

 # NGINX-Reverse Proxyserver
-A simple docker container for a configurable NGINX proxy-server with SSL and logging
+A simple docker image (22MB) for a configurable NGINX proxy-server container with SSL and logging

 ## Requirements
 * git